Probate of Will

 left arrow

-After receipt of the petition, the court issues notice to the next of kin of the deceased to file their objections, if any, to the grant of probate
+After receipt of the petition, the court issues notice to the next of kin of the deceased to file their objections, if any, to the grant of Probate

 left arrow